 Walk-ins are still welcome too!
 For your safety, you’ll be greeted at the door, given a mask, and asked to return to your car.
 We will then call you and possibly provide a telehealth assessment over the phone.
 In either case, you’ll be asked to come in if further evaluation or testing is needed.

-Please note that our Dartmouth location is temporarily unavailable to the public, but we are here and ready to care for you at any of our six other locations.
+Please note that our Middletown location is temporarily unavailable to the public, but we are here and ready to care for you at any of our other locations.

 Click here to check wait times and choose the best location for you.